 Alignment to CEDS Elements

 Before uploading a data file, a map for it must be created in Align.
-See the Align Module 1 tutorial “Creating a Map,” available at https://ceds.ed.gov/learnCedsAlignment.asp,x for information on how to create a map.
+See the Align Module 1 tutorial “Creating a Map,” available at https://ceds.ed.gov/learnCedsAlignment.aspx for information on how to create a map.

 The data are in Align… now what?